awsdocs/aws-lambda-developer-guide/doc_source/configuration-vpc.md

 --vpc-config SubnetIds=subnet-071f712345678e7c8,subnet-07fd123456788a036,SecurityGroupIds=sg-085912345678492fb
 ```

-For an existing function, use the same option with the `update-function-configuration` command\.
+To connect an existing function, use the `vpc-config` option with the `update-function-configuration` command\.

 ```
 $ aws lambda update-function-configuration --function-name my-function \